Noisy intermediate-scale quantum computation with a complete graph of superconducting qubits: Beyond the single-excitation subspace: CONTROLLED-UNITARY PROTOCOL

 After a second set of {\sf CNOT} gates and subsequent application of $e^{-iD/2}$ and $V$ to the SES, and a final ancilla $z$ rotation, we obtain

 or

 as required.
-We represent this operation by the circuit diagram of Fig.~\ref{tensor product circuit figure}.
+We represent this operation---including implicit {\sf NOT} gates on the ancilla before and after transformation (\ref{controlled unitary definition})---by the circuit diagram of Fig.~\ref{tensor product circuit figure}.

-Up to this point we have described the use of a single ancilla.
+We have described the use of a single ancilla qubit.
 The total number of steps required to implement the controlled unitary (about 10) is independent of $n$.
 Additional ancilla can be included by increasing the graph size by one for each new ancilla.
 Each ancilla independently controls unitaries acting on the shared data register.
 These unitaries, however, cannot be performed simultaneously, so in most applications the runtime will scale linearly with the number of ancilla $n'\! .$

+As an example, in Fig.~\ref{multiple unitaries circuit figure} we consider a quantum circuit that implements $m$ controlled unitaries $U_1, U_2, \dots , U_m$ in succession, each controlled by a single ancilla.
+This circuit applies the operator